Mower, co-inventor of implantable defibrillator, dies at 89

 “He continued his research and worked up until his death,” his son, Mark Mower, of Beverly Hills, California, wrote in an email to the newspaper.
 “He never wanted to waste a moment of his life.”

 Mower received many awards, including a 2002 induction into the National Inventors Hall of Fame.
-He also was involved in Jewish charitable organizations.
+He also was involved in many Jewish charitable organizations.
+One group, Jewish National Fund-USA, praised him for his fundraising efforts toward water infrastructure, education and community centers in Israel.
+Mower and his wife of 57 years, Toby, had visited Israel weeks before his death.

+“As a medical inventor, his innovations restarted the hearts of millions, yet he also gave a heartbeat to an entire nation – the land and people of Israel,” Jewish National Fund-USA CEO Russell F. Robinson said in a news release.